The Mauritius Cinema Week 2018 will be held from Thursday 18th to Sunday 21st October 2018, under the branding East Meets West.

-During this most special of years, one of the areas the Government of Mauritius wishes to champion and build awareness and support for are the creative industries on the island.
-This event is the start of an annual event based on the themes of “Love” and “Romance” developed to tie in with Mauritius’ position and reputation around the world.
+During this most special of years, one of the areas the Government of Mauritius wishes to champion and build awareness and support for is the creative industries on the island.

 The event will also be graced by an award ceremony to honour high-profile practitioners of World Cinema for their outstanding contributions to the film industry.

-As part of the Cinema Week, the Mauritian population will be given the opportunity to watch great international films on “freedom” and “independence” on the big screen that remind us of the people and stories that should never be forgotten.
+As part of the Cinema Week, the Mauritian population will be given the opportunity to watch great international films on the big screen that remind us of the people and stories that should never be forgotten.
 This event shall also give the audience the unique opportunity to watch significant classic films that have been shot in Mauritius in different cinemas on the island.

 The logo of the Mauritius Cinema Week has been inspired from the famous novel “Paul et Virginie” written by Jacques-Henri Bernardin de Saint-Pierre, a French writer and botanist.